mac-theobio/Lab_meeting/return_to_campus_survey.md

 	- No.
 		- Why not?
 			- I'm not eligible for a vaccine yet
-			- I am eligible, but chose not to
+			- I am eligible, but chose not to be vaccinated
 			- Other
 				- Please specify: _________.
 		- Do you plan to get vaccinated when it is offered to you?